Telescope Lending Library

 Focal ratio: f/5.5 (2500 mm focal length)

-This 18-inch Dobsonian is the club's flagship scope.
+This 18-inch Dobsonian is one of the club's flagship telescopes.
 Purchased from Frank Szczepanski in 2008 and rebuilt by Tony Dandurand in 2009, this is big glass of the finest quality.
-It's easy to assemble, easy to use, and it provides WOW views of pretty much everything.
 It fits into a station wagon or a van or SUV, and it has wheels and handles so it can be rolled short distances while set up (i.e. from garage to driveway).
-This is a serious telescope and requires some knowledge and skill to use, but if you're familiar with medium-sized Dobsonians and you want to try a large aperture, this is the scope to borrow.
+This is a serious telescope and requires knowledge and skill to use, but if you're familiar with medium-sized Dobsonians and you want to try a large aperture, this is the scope to borrow.

 Borrowers must be active club members for at least one year, and loans are made at the discretion of the telescope lending coordinator.
 Borrower must make an effort to take the scope to star parties.